Many a telescope owner, after gazing at the sky for a while, wants more; wants to share what she or he is seeing.

 Although I did not consider this when clicking the check-out button, on reflection the sole prospect of connecting an open-ended suction tube to my digicam and then expose it to dusty or humid environments gives me the willy-willies.

-Do yourself a favor: if you go for the model without Barlow, at least get a filter – like a variable polarizing, for example – to shut the door on the dreaded, dirty dust devils.
+Do yourself a favor: if you go for the model without Barlow, at least get a filter – like a moon or variable polarizing, for example – to shut the door on the dreaded, dirty dust devils.

 The Celestron T-ring consists of two parts – an outer ring with an internal T-thread and a separate bayonet mount, which is held in place by 3 tiny Allen screws.